fairfield-university-is505-fall2017/The-Empire-Project/README.md

 ![No Show Appointments vs Time](https://github.com/fairfield-university-is505-fall2017/health-stats-part-5-the-empire/blob/master/Medical%20Appointments/Graphs/No-Show_Appointments_vs_Time.png "No show Appointments")

 As we can see, the vast majority of people make their medical appointments.
 Notice for the most part, the number of appointments on a given day stays the same except for the **14th May, 2016**.
 After a brief investigation, it was discovered that this day is in fact Saturday.
 There was an increase in Chemo-therapy appointments at this time which might explain the number why doctors were taking appointments on this Saturday.
-As we cans see in the second diagram, around 8am is the most popular time to book a Doctors appointment.
+Moving to the second diagram, we can see that around 8am is the most popular time to book a Doctors appointment.
 This is probabaly due to people waking and feeling ill.
 Additionally, we see another rise in the early afternoon.
 This could be due to people deteriorating over the course of a given day.
+These spikes also correspond with the times the medical offices open - the initial open in the morning, and then the re-open following the lunch hour.
 Finally, we can see the times appointments were made, and then the patient did not turn up.
 As expected it shares a similar shape to our second graph.
 A logical reason for this shape is that patients awoke feeling ill, but as time progressed, they began to improve before deciding not to attend their appointment.

 The code for all of the previous graphs can be found [here](https://github.com/fairfield-university-is505-fall2017/health-stats-part-5-the-empire/blob/master/Medical%20Appointments/Generate_Time_Graphs.ipynb).